Improving Soil

 Bacteria and fungi extract nutrients from the soil minerals and make them available to plants.
 Several kinds of nitrogen fixing bacteria can pull nitrogen gas, N2, out of the air and convert it into ammonia, NH3.
 Rhizobia bacteria are nitrogen fixing bacteria that live in nodules on legume roots such as peas, beans and clover.
 There are also nitrifying bacteria that convert ammonia into nitrites, NO2, and nitrates, NO3.
 These bacteria are aerobic.
 There are also denitrifying bacteria that convert nitrites and nitrates back into nitrogen gas.
 These bacteria, as well as bacteria that cause root diseases, are anaerobic.

-Mycorrhizae are beneficial fungi that can transport a very large amount of water and nutrients to plant roots, as much as 80% of what the plant roots absorb.
+Mycorrhizae are Mycorrhizae move nutrients into roots beneficial fungi that can transport a very large amount of water and nutrients to plant roots, as much as 80% of what the plant roots absorb.
 Different kinds of mycorrhizae benefit just about every kind of plant except the cabbage family.
 Ectomycorrhizae form a sheath around plants roots while endomycorrhizae grow right into plant roots.
-Mycorrhizae also produce glomalin which is a sticky protein that sticks soil Soil Food Web particles into larger clumps for better aeration and drainage.
+Mycorrhizae also produce glomalin which is a sticky protein that sticks soil particles into larger clumps for better aeration and drainage.
 It accounts for 27% of the carbon in soil and helps reduce excess carbon dioxide in the atmosphere.

 Nematodes are microscopic worms that eat bacteria and release the nutrients they contain into soil.
 Some kinds of nematodes also cause root diseases.
 Protozoa are all single celled animals that also eat bacteria as well as smaller protozoa.
 Flagellates are the smallest and move by waving their flagella.
 Amoebas are larger and move by changing shape to form a pseudopod.
 Ciliates are the largest and move by waving short hairs called cilia.
 Large numbers of ciliates indicate lower levels of oxygen in soil.